mdayaram/gitsy/README.md

 ### TODO

-* For easy config, allow the reading of ~/.gitsyrc file for configs that override our defaults
 * When creating a new repo, use a linked template rather than a copy of the template.
 	* Linking only really applies to two things in the bare repo:
 		1. The config file which is configurations for the repo (most likely the same accross the board).